cdktf/cdktf-provider-okta/docs/appSignonPolicy.java.md

 Name of the policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.12.0/docs/resources/app_signon_policy#name AppSignonPolicy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.13.0/docs/resources/app_signon_policy#name AppSignonPolicy#name}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-okta.appSignonPolicy.AppSignonPolicy.Initializer.parameter.id"></a>
+##### `catchAll`<sup>Optional</sup> <a name="catchAll" id="@cdktf/provider-okta.appSignonPolicy.AppSignonPolicy.Initializer.parameter.catchAll"></a>

-- *Type:* java.lang.String
+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.12.0/docs/resources/app_signon_policy#id AppSignonPolicy#id}.
+Default rules of the policy set to `DENY` or not.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+If `false`, it is set to `DENY`. **WARNING** setting this attribute to false change the OKTA default behavior.
+Use at your own risk.
+This is only apply during creation, so import or update will not work

-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.13.0/docs/resources/app_signon_policy#catch_all AppSignonPolicy#catch_all}

 ---